 What is rilpivirine?

-Rilpivirine is an antiviral medicine that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Rilpivirine is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Rilpivirine is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+Rilpivirine is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Rilpivirine is not a cure for HIV or AIDS.
 Rilpivirine is for use in adults and children who are at least 12 years old.

 Do not take rilpivirine as your only HIV medication.
 Rilpivirine must be used in combination with other HIV medicines that your doctor has prescribed.